RedditRecs

 Reddit Icon

-BZNUber • 28 days ago
+BZNUber • about 2 months ago

 I wear an Apple Watch and a ring, but I exclusively use my Watch to track my workouts.
 Oura is not a great activity tracker.
 I view my activity in the Oura app though.